RobertEichenseer/gRPC-Training/01/README.md

 # Chapter 01 Goal
-Goal of chapter 01 is the creation of a simple gRPC server using dotnet core 6.0.
-Dotnet core 6.0 provides a project template which creates a simple gRPC server using ASP.NET core.
+Goal of chapter 01 is the creation of a gRPC server using dotnet core 6.0. dotnet core 6.0 provides a project template which creates a simple gRPC server using ASP.NET core.

 # Excercise
 ## Change folder